Top Animals to Spot in the Cuyabeno Reserve

 (Phasmatodea spp)

-Stick Insects are masters of camouflage and mimicry, blending seamlessly with the foliage of the rainforest.
-These intriguing insects have elongated bodies, often resembling twigs or branches, which they use as a defense mechanism to avoid predators.
-Some stick insects even sway gently to mimic the movement of branches in the wind.
-Their mimicry is so convincing that they can go unnoticed by both predators and observers, making them fascinating subjects for naturalists.
+Stick Insects are experts in camouflage, blending perfectly with the plants of the rainforest.
+With their long, thin bodies that often look like twigs or branches, they use this disguise to protect themselves from predators.
+Some even sway gently, imitating the movement of branches in the wind.
+Their mimicry is so convincing that they can easily go unnoticed by both predators and observers.

 great-potoo-cuyabeno